 I would wake up each morning and make sure my day was full.
-By the time the kids went to bed I would feel like I accomplished something important, another day down.
-Another day to cross of the calender.
+By the time the kids went to bed, I would feel like I accomplished something important, another day down.
+Another day to cross off the calendar.
 I made sure my kids were healthy, fed and the house was relatively clean.
 I didn’t worry too much about doing more than that.
 Sure, I wanted to make their days fun but some days we needed to stay home.
-Not everyday was going to be successful.
-Not everyday was going to be so filled with exciting adventures that I would forget about the deployment.
+Not every day during a deployment was going to be as successful as I wanted the day to be.
+Not every day was going to be so filled with exciting adventures that I would forget about the deployment.

 I remember one day during our third deployment.
 I was back on post for the second time that day, running around doing something.
 I was so tired and I knew we would have to be back again at 5:30 for T-ball practice.
 I lost it in the car.
 I just couldn’t do it.
-I just started crying because I felt like it was too much.
+I just started crying because I felt like what I was dealing with was too much.
 I needed to come home and just chill.
 We skipped practice that day.
-It made for a better night and a much less stressed out mommy.
+Doing so made for a better night and a much less stressed out mommy.

 Some Sundays we didn’t go to church.
 Some nights we had cereal for dinner.
-That is just the reality for me.
-I can’t be at my A game 24/7 when it is just me.
-I just can’t.
+That was the reality for me.
+I can’t do it all when I am the only one doing it.

-I think there is the idea that as Military spouses we are strong and can get through anything without any tears.
-But in reality, tears come.
+There is the idea that as Military spouses we are strong and can get through anything without any tears.
+In reality, tears come.
 They might happen behind closed doors, in the car or in the shower but we shed them.
-We are only human and we can’t do it all.
-No one can.
+We are only human and we can only take so much at a time.

-Do you struggle with thriving during the deployment?
-Do you feel like you are in survival mode more often then not?
+Do you struggle with thriving during a deployment?
+Do you feel like you are in survival mode more often than not?